fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 * Easily create charts in JavaScript using your Java code.
 * Can render charts using **JSON/XML** data or URL.

 In this article, we will show you how to download and install the `FusionCharts Java` wrapper and all the other dependencies on your system.
-You can use FusionCharts in your Java project using direct JavaScript files.

 > The FusionCharts Java server-side wrapper requires JAVA 6 or higher.